 Why a Global Accelerator?

-In addition to claiming millions of lives, the COVID-19 pandemic has caused an unprecedented loss of jobs and livelihoods and exacerbated income insecurity around the world.
+The COVID-19 pandemic caused an unprecedented loss of jobs and livelihoods and exacerbated income insecurity around the world.
 The impact has been particularly adverse for people without access to social protection, including those working in the informal and care economies, women, children, youth and those without access to digital technologies.
-More recently, the conflict in Ukraine has exposed fragilities in the global food and energy systems, as well as in the global economic and financial systems, triggering a cost-of-living crisis around the world unseen in at least a generation.
+In addition, the conflict in Ukraine has exposed fragilities in the global food and energy systems, as well as in the global economic and financial systems, triggering a cost-of-living crisis around the world unseen in at least a generation.
 This has to be set against the backdrop of the accelerating climate crisis and its adverse impacts on economies and societies.
 Constrained by rising debt burdens and shrinking fiscal space, many countries now face an even more daunting policy landscape.
-Yet it is more important than ever to chart a human-centred green recovery out of the present crisis and to facilitate the inclusive structural transformations needed to achieve the SDGs by 2030.
+The Global Accelerator aims to respond to these complex challenges and chart a human-centred green recovery out of the present crisis and facilitate the inclusive structural transformations needed to achieve the SDGs by 2030.

 Close up photo of an elderly indigenous woman.

-In response to these complex global challenges, in September 2021, the UN Secretary-General launched the Global Accelerator on Jobs and Social Protection for Just Transitions (Global Accelerator) with the aim of fast-tracking much-needed global actions to promote a job-rich recovery, as well as just ecological, technological and societal transitions to more sustainable and inclusive economies.
+The Global Accelerator was launched in September 2021 by the UN Secretary-General with the aim of fast-tracking much-needed global actions to promote a job-rich recovery, as well as just ecological, technological and societal transitions to more sustainable and inclusive economies.

 How does the Global Accelerator operate?